Jonnius00/TaskManagementAPI/TaskManager_TeamPlan.md

 - Created TaskItem model with properties, navigation properties, and TaskStatus enum
 - Created Comment model with properties and navigation properties

+✅ **Phase 3: DbContext Implementation**
+- Created TaskDbContext with DbSets for all models
+- Configured model relationships in OnModelCreating
+- Added seed data for alice and bob users, projects, and tasks
+- Registered DbContext in DI container in Program.cs

+✅ **Phase 4: Database Migration Application**
+- Created and applied initial database migration
+- Database file (TaskManager.db) created with all tables
+- Seed data successfully inserted into database

 🔄 **Next Steps**
-- Implement TaskDbContext with DbSets and relationships
+- Validate database creation and functionality
-- Configure model relationships in OnModelCreating
+- Coordinate with Student C for authentication implementation
-- Add seed data for alice and bob users
+- Coordinate with Student B for controller and service implementation
-- Register DbContext in DI container
-- Generate and apply initial migration